KIZI/LinkedHypernymsDataset/README.md

 Before starting of the extraction process, the config file should be specified, see Installation and Modules paragraphs.

 It is possible to use a shell script "run-all.sh" for starting of all processes which are needed to generate LHD dataset.
-This script fetches the current version of LHD extraction framework by the git command, install it by the maven command, download required datasets, remove old output files and launch the extraction process.
+This script fetches the current version of LHD extraction framework by the git command, installs it by the maven command, downloads required datasets, removes old output files and launches the extraction process.
 This process can take several days therefore it should be run as a background process:

     ./run-all.sh ../application.LANG.conf > output.log 2>&1 &